b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

-Another way to look at the chi squared ($\chi^2$) test is that this is a test that allows to check the independence of the distribution of the data between the rows and columns.
+Another way to look at the chi squared ($\chi^2$) test is that this is a test that allows to check the independence of the distribution of the data between the rows and columns (see the assumption we made when calculating the expected counts with `probsUnderH0` in @sec:compare_categ_data_chisq_test).
 Let's make this more concrete with the following example.

 Previously we concerned ourselves with the `mEyeColorFull` table.